lifemikey/objectstorage-swift/vhd-content-checking-and-conversion.md

 # VHD content checking and conversion
+{: #VHDChecking}

 All instances of this service are deprecated.
 Existing accounts can be used, but no new {{site.data.keyword.objectstorageshort}} accounts can be provisioned after **10 December 2018**.
 Effective of **31 March 2019**, IBM Cloud no longer supports the Image Templates import/export feature with Cloud Object Storage Swift.
 {:deprecated}

 Being able to import and deploy your own instance by using a custom VHD or ISO is one of the many benefits of the {{site.data.keyword.BluSoftlayer_full}}.
 By using these instructions you can verify that your VHD/ISO is the proper content type, convert it if the content type is incorrect, and even manually import an image if needed.
-For more information about the Image import option, see the following [article](https://{DomainName}/docs/infrastructure/image-templates/import-image.html){:new_window}.
+For more information about the Image import option, see the following [article](/docs/infrastructure/image-templates?topic=image-templates-preparing-and-importing-images){:new_window}.

-You can access the [{{site.data.keyword.objectstorageshort}} Screen](interacting-in-portal.html) and click **View Credentials** to see your credentials.
+You can access the [{{site.data.keyword.objectstorageshort}} Screen](/docs/infrastructure/objectstorage-swift?topic=objectstorage-swift-OSSSLPortal) and click **View Credentials** to see your credentials.
 {:tip}

 1. Authenticate against the specific [{{site.data.keyword.objectstorageshort}} cluster you want to interact with.